-It seems defective PRO Patrol sights have poor illumination, battery issues, and dot misalignment.
-When there’s hundreds of buyers and few complaints of this sort, it speaks to its quality.
+It seems defective PRO Patrol gun sights have had a few issues including poor illumination, battery issues, and dot misalignment.
+When there’s hundreds of buyers and few complaints of this sort, it speaks to its quality which is good to see.
 Besides, there’s a 2-year warranty when it’s used for professional and competition purposes and a 10-year warranty for personal use.

 The PRO has a 2 MOA dot that has 4 night vision compatible modes and 6 daylight bright modes – 1 of them is extra bright.
 The 3V lithium battery is supposed to last 30,000 hours – give or take some depending on your usage.
 Not only is it compatible with night vision devices, it can also be used with all Aimpoint magnifiers.